 How Does Food Relate to Breathing?

-The process of changing food to fuel in the body is called metabolism.
-Oxygen and food are the raw materials of the process, and energy and carbon dioxide are the finished products.
-Carbon dioxide is a waste product that we exhale.
+The process of changing food to energy in the body is called metabolism.
+During metabolism, oxygen and food are changed into energy and carbon dioxide.
+Carbon dioxide is a waste product that you exhale.
+Breathing requires more energy for people living with COPD.
+Your muscles may require 10 times more calories than someone without COPD.

 Choose complex carbohydrates, such as whole-grain bread and pasta, fresh fruits and vegetables.

-- To lose weight: Opt for fresh fruits and veggies over bread and pasta for the majority of your complex carbohydrates.
+- To lose weight: Choose fresh fruits and veggies over bread and pasta for the majority of your complex carbohydrates.

 - To gain weight: Eat a variety of whole-grain carbohydrates and fresh fruits and vegetables.